BND Hamburger Icon

 • Lower administrative burden: Small business owners often don’t have the time or inclination to take on the added tasks of managing benefits, but they still want to provide their employees with excellent health coverage.
 PEOs handle the administrative side of providing benefits, processing and dealing with the paperwork.
 Without these administrative burdens, you can focus on growing and maintaining your business.

-How to choose the right PEO for health insurance
+What to consider when choosing a PEO for health insurance

 If you’re interested in partnering with a PEO to offer health insurance to your employees, evaluate your options carefully.
 Weigh the following factors before choosing a PEO